kunukn/react-collapse/README.md

 ## Installation for React 16.3+

-Avoid if possible.
+Avoid it if possible.
 This is no longer maintained.

 - UMD minified ~5.8 kb, gzipped ~2.1 kb